AldoOmarAndres/promtiorChallenge/doc/ProjectOverview.md

 Finally, I am attaching an image where I run the chatbot locally (executing the `deploy.py` file).
 This connects to the **app container** where the **Llama3.2:1b** model is hosted and allows interaction with it.

+## Alternative Approach:
+To test a different approach, I also tried using **Gemini**.
+This alternative was much easier to implement.
+I only needed the **Google API_KEY**, and the model was the same one I had used for Llama.

+This time, I was able to successfully deploy the app! 🎉

 ## Conclusion:
 The challenge was great—clearly defined and with available resources.
+I feel a bit disappointed that I couldn't implement the chatbot with **Llama**, but I’m still happy that I managed to do it using **Gemini**.

-It is frustrating not being able to complete it properly.
-Nonetheless, I appreciate the opportunity and remain available for any further discussions.
+I truly appreciate this opportunity, not only as an evaluation but also as a chance to grow technically.
+I remain available for any further discussions.